spencerstith/spencerstith/README.md

 ## Welcome to Spencer Stith's GitHub!

-I am a Computer Science & Mathematics major / Cyber Security minor graduate from The University of Tulsa.
-I am currently on the hunt for a job!

 ✉️ Contact: [Email](mailto:spencerstith@yahoo.com) | [LinkedIn](https://www.linkedin.com/in/spencer-stith/)

 A lot of my time goes into creative/visual coding projects, which you can see in my list of repositories (usually in the [Processing](https://processing.org) language).
 I have also been working on a library, [TinySet](https://www.github.com/spencerstith/TinySet), which is a database helper for Java.